 - .1 Operations Training

 - .1 Location: At a facility provided by the City.

-- .2 Duration: Four hours.
+- .2 Duration: Two hours.

+- .3 Number of Sessions: Two (on separate days)

-- .3 Number of trainees: Coordinate with Contract Administrator prior to training.
+- .4 Number of trainees: Coordinate with Contract Administrator prior to training.

-- .4 Audience: Operations and maintenance personnel.
+- .5 Audience: Operations and maintenance personnel.

-- .5 Content:
+- .6 Content:

 - .1 General system overview.

 - .2 Description of system components.

 - .3 Presentation of the HMI and system operation.

 - .1 Use of the system.

-- .2 Navigation.

-- .3 Alarm system use.